MosesWongCQ/WQD7005-FinalExamDataset-MosesWongS2134986/README.md

 20. intubed: whether the patient was connected to the ventilator.
 21. icu: Indicates whether the patient had been admitted to an Intensive Care Unit.
 22. death(target): indicates whether the patient died or recovered.
+23. Date_ICU: Date of the patient entering ICU